HelpMeFind Roses, Clematis and Peonies

 'Léda' rose Description

-'Léda (damask, Unknown, before 1818)' rose photo
+'Léda (damask, Unknown before 1818)' rose photo

-Photo courtesy of Cavallo
+Photo courtesy of Tammy-EastTN-6a

 Availability: